victorap93/powerbiembedded-php-api/README.md

 ### With Docker:

-Make sure you have the docker service running and composer installed, open the terminal, navigate to your working directory and run the commands below:
+Make sure you have the **Docker** installed and running, open the terminal, navigate to your working directory and run the commands below:

 ```bash
 git clone https://github.com/victorap93/powerbiembedded-php-api.git